WANNABY/wanna-virtual-fitting-room-samples/README.md

 # WANNA Virtual Fitting Room

 WANNA Virtual Fitting Room (VFR) is a low-code solution with a customizable prebuilt UI.
 To integrate it into your website, you only need to add an iframe to the page.
-Let's walk through the process.

 <!-- TOC -->
 - [Prerequisites](#prerequisites)